In this article

 Receiving negative reviews is naturally disappointing, particularly if a customer has not formally complained or given you the opportunity to put things right.

 As with all reviews, we will moderate negative reviews to make sure they comply with our terms and conditions.
-This can involve checking IP addresses, speaking to the reviewer on the phone and requesting documents relating to the work such as proof of purchase.
+This can involve checking IP addresses, speaking to the reviewer on the phone and requesting documents relating to the work, such as proof of purchase.

 If the review meets these requirements, it will be posted on your profile and you'll be notified about it, giving you the chance to see the complaint and respond.
 Your account manager will also contact you to discuss it.